myarotskaya/architecture-center/docs/data/concepts/csv-and-json.md

 * Without any restraints on the data model, CSV and JSON files are prone to data corruption ("garbage in, garbage out").
 For instance, there's no notion of a date/time object in either file, so the file format does not prevent you from inserting "ABC123" in a date field, for example.

 * Using CSV and JSON files as your cold storage solution does not scale well when working with big data.
-In most cases, they are not splittable into partitions for parallel processing, and cannot be compressed as well as binary formats.
+In most cases, they cannot be split into partitions for parallel processing, and cannot be compressed as well as binary formats.
 This often leads to processing and storing this data into read-optimized formats such as Parquet and ORC (optimized row columnar), which also provide indexes and inline statistics about the data contained.

 * You may need to apply a schema on the semi-structured data to make it easier to query and analyze.
 Typically, this requires storing the data in another form that complies with your environment's data storage needs, such as within a database.